klippa-app/nativescript-http/README.md

 **Note: if you do this, you don't have to do the other integrations.**

+**Note 2: please pay attention when upgrading the webpack file after an update to NativeScript, don't forget to re-add it**

 ### Integration in code

 Since this is a drop-in replacement for the [core HTTP](https://docs.nativescript.org/ns-framework-modules/http), you can execute the requests in the same way as with the Core HTTP, the only thing different is the import: